 In recent years, the FCC’s regulation of objectionable speech has come under significant legal review, and there are now open questions about the continuing viability of such regulation in the context of our modern media environment.
 But the current definitions and regulations stand and will continue to be enforced until these questions are resolved.

 In a nutshell: keep your programming clean if you broadcast outside the Safe Harbor hours, which constitute the majority of the broadcast day.
 During Safe Harbor, it may be a good idea to warn that some of your programming may be unsuitable to sensitive listeners if any of it may be considered indecent or profane.
-If you have specific questions about profanity, indecency, or obscenity, please contact WGXC’s Program Director or Station Manager.
+If you have specific questions about profanity, indecency, or obscenity, please contact WGXC’s Community Programming Coordinator or Station Manager.

 Part Three: Hate Speech and Sensitivity